Sureinity/maxidom/docs/01_PROJECT_OVERVIEW.md

 MaxiDOM operates in a continuous lifecycle:

-1.  **Profiling (Cold Start)**: When first installed, the extension enters a data collection phase to gather enough baseline data to build an initial, reliable profile.
+1.  **Enrollment & Profiling (Cold Start)**: When first installed, the user enrolls by setting a verification password.
+The extension then enters a data collection phase to gather enough baseline data to build an initial, reliable profile.
 2.  **Training**: The backend uses the collected data to train the initial `Isolation Forest` model for that user's UUID.
 3.  **Detection**: Once a model is active, all new behavioral data is scored against it in near real-time.
-If the data is flagged as an anomaly, the system can trigger a response.
+If the data is flagged as an anomaly, the system triggers a **step-up authentication challenge** by prompting the user for their password via an overlay.
-4.  **Feedback Loop (Retraining)**: To adapt to natural, gradual changes in a user's behavior over time, the model is periodically retrained with new, verified data.
+4.  **Feedback Loop (Retraining)**: To adapt to natural, gradual changes in a user's behavior over time, the model is periodically retrained with new, validated data.